This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your PSG test:

-Caregivers will monitor your sleep for the whole test.
-CPAP may be needed if your caregiver chooses to do a split night test.
+Healthcare providers will monitor your sleep for the whole test.
+CPAP may be needed if your healthcare provider chooses to do a split night test.
 A CPAP machine is used to keep your airway open during sleep.
 With CPAP, you wear a mask over your nose and mouth or just your nose.
 The mask is held in place by soft elastic straps that go around your head.
 The mask is hooked up to the CPAP machine.
 The machine blows a gentle stream of air into the mask when you breathe.
 The stream of air helps to keep your airway open so you can breathe more regularly.

 After your PSG test:

 When the PSG test is over, the electrodes will be taken off.
 You may be able to take a shower if you choose to.
-You may be told when to follow up with your caregiver to get the results of your test.
+You may be told when to follow up with your healthcare provider to get the results of your test.
 When you are ready, you will be able to go home.